 In the annals of Nottinghamshire cricket Ken Smales’ name will always be associated with his unique bowling feat, when he took all ten wickets (for 66) in an innings against Gloucestershire on 9 June 1956.
 This achievement occurred on the Erinoid Ground at Stroud, during the first Championship game ever staged at that venue.

 Smales sent down 41.3 overs (including 20 maidens) while his fellow bowlers - Arthur Jepson and the Australians Alan Walker and Bruce Dooland - bowled 62 wicketless overs.
-And despite Smales' heroics, Notts lost the match inside two days by nine wickets.
+Despite Smales' heroics, Notts lost the match inside two days by nine wickets.

 Born in Horsforth near Leeds on 15 September 1927, Smales was educated at Aireborough Grammar School - the same institution that was attended by Yorkshire greats Hedley Verity and Brian Close.
-Ken made his debut for Yorkshire 2nds in 1947 as an off-break bowler and very useful right hand batsman.
-So successful was he in the Minor Counties matches of 1947 that he made his first-class debut for Yorkshire on 12 May 1948 v Northants at Huddersfield.
+Ken made his debut for Yorkshire Seconds in 1947 as an off-break bowler and very useful right hand batsman.
+So successful was he in the Minor Counties matches of 1947 that he made his First-Class debut for Yorkshire in May 1948 v Northants at Huddersfield.

 Almost at once it seemed as if he had secured a permanent place in the formidable Yorkshire side of that era.
 It was noted at the season’s close that ‘He looks a cricketer to the last inch and his appearances in the Yorkshire First Team have been well deserved.’